2020-21 PGY-I Research Track Resident

 2018 Graduation Class of Research Track Residents

-- Mercedes Szpunar, M.D., Ph.D. is pursuing a VA Academic Fellowship in Health Issues of Women Veterans;
+- Mercedes Szpunar, M.D., Ph.D. completed a VA Academic Fellowship in Health Issues of Women Veterans, and accepted an Assistant Professor position at the Harvard Medical School Center for Women’s Mental Health, Massachusetts General Hospital.

 - Alejandro Meruelo, M.D., Ph.D. was awarded an NIAAA K-23 application, and is now an Assistant Professor in the Department of Psychiatry.

-- Nate Miller, M.D., Ph.D. is pursuing Community Psychiatry and will join our Health Sciences Clinical Faculty.
+- Nate Miller, M.D., Ph.D. is pursuing Community Psychiatry.

 2019 Psychiatry Summer Research Fellows